 What is Windows Sandbox and How to Use it?

 In the recent Windows 10 update, Microsoft has included a new feature called Windows Sandbox.
-Although you need to enable it manually if you are using the Windows Insider Program, with the help of this Windows Sandbox, you can test various software without installing that in the actual system.
-Apart from that, it has many more functions.
-Therefore, if you are willing to know about Windows Sandbox and how to enable and use it on Windows 10, do check out the full article.
+Although you need to enable it manually if you are using the Windows Insider Program, with the help of this Windows Sandbox.
+You can test various software without installing that in the actual system.
+Sandbox provides many functions to the users.
+If you want to check out what it provides, check out this article because it has everything one would want to know about Windows Sandbox.

 What is Windows Sandbox?